Skip to main content

 Can I prevent my company’s information from being shared with the third-party AI tools that Turtl uses?

-Yes, given that Turtl only makes use of AI when converting PDFs and that this functionality requires an “opt-in” process from our customers then your company’s information will not be shared unless following these steps.
+Yes, given that Turtl makes use of AI and that this functionality requires an “opt-in” process from our customers then your company’s information will not be shared unless you follow these steps.

 Error messages